Spenbert02/FisnarRobotPlugin/readme.md

 printer for fabrication.

 ## Caveats
-This plugin was built for use with a Fisnar model F5200N, so the plugin will save commands in a format that will be accepted by a Fisnar dispenser that meets the following criteria:
+This plugin was built for use with a Fisnar model F5200N, so the output Fisnar commands will be in a format that assumes the following about the Fisnar printer setup they will be used for:
 - The build area is 200 x 200 [mm] in the x/y directions.
 This is critical, because Cura's build plate coordinate system and the Fisnar coordinate system are inverted.
 During the conversion process, all slicer output commands (gcode commands)